gogo2464/gogo-s-blog-cpe/content/posts/minecraft-on-tor.md

 - Provide a private server that does not require to maintain code to work: Private servers only work once you have the private server code ready.
 - Allow juridically to deploy a private server: Minecraft provide server binaries.
 It is then absolutely legal to publish such server.
 - Still proprietary target to force the user to dissect the minecraft source code for future purpose: In the future we could write a private server based on p2p instead of TOR.
+- Tor can be relatively fast for a darknet.
+Could still be better for card game or less memory intensive games.

 # I / Deploy On A debian 12 Minecraft Server